-Use this self-employed calculator to estimate your take-home profit after income tax, Class 2 NI and Class 4 NI.
+Use this self-employed calculator to estimate your take-home profit after income tax and Class 4 NI.
+Class 2 NI was abolished from April 2024.
 You can also model student loan deductions and see how much to set aside for quarterly tax payments.

 Estimate your self-employed take-home in three steps using the same tax-year assumptions across the site.